vprusso/toqito/docs/tutorials.xor_quantum_value.rst

         \omega(G_{CHSH}) = 3/4 = 0.75.
     \end{equation}

-We can verify this by making use of `toqito` to compute the classical value of the CHSH game.
+We can verify this by making use of :code:`toqito` to compute the classical value of the CHSH game.

 .. code-block:: python